Constant Payoff Property in Zero-Sum Stochastic Games with a Finite Horizon: Proof of CP-MainTheorem

 One can define a sequence $(\mu_p)_p$ in $\intof{0}{1/2}$ such that $\mu_p \ttu{p \to \pinf} 0$, and, for all $p \geq 1$, $\mu_p$ verifies \CRef{eq:psquare}.
 There exists $n_0 \in \N$ such that, for all $n \geq n_0$, the set $\Set{a \in \Intn{2}{n}}{1/a \leq \mu_{\lfloor n/a \rfloor}}$ is non-empty and thus has a minimum $a_n$.
 By definition, for all $n \geq n_0$,

-To respect the definition of an adapted profile, one can complete the sequence by defining ${a_1, \dots, a_{n_0-1} \in \N}$.
-Given that the property we are interested in is asymptotic, the exact values of $a_1, \dots, a_{n_0-1} \in \N$ are not relevant.
+To respect the definition of an adapted profile, one can complete the sequence by defining arbitrarily ${a_1, \dots, a_{n_0-1} \in \N}$.
+Since the property we are interested in is asymptotic, the exact values of $a_1, \dots, a_{n_0-1} \in \N$ are not relevant.

 For each $\varepsilon>0$ and $n$ large enough, we have $1/(\varepsilon n) \leq \mu_{\lfloor n/(\varepsilon n) \rfloor}$, hence $a_n \leq \varepsilon n$.
 This shows that $a_n/n$ tends to $0$.